wmaier/rparse/README.rst

 The parser is written in Java, Java 7 is required.
-In order to run it, you need the jgrapht library. jgrapht is included with this release in the /lib directory of the package You have to compile the parser against your copy of jgrapht.
+In order to run it, you need the jgrapht library. jgrapht is included with this release in the /lib directory.
+You have to compile the parser against your copy of jgrapht.
 This can be done using the ant build file included in the rparse package, to which you have to pass the location of the compiled jgrapht library as follows:

 ``$ ant -Djgraph.path="/path/to/jgrapht/"``